-If you want to create with paper and wire the upcoming workshop at the MachWerk München (Schulstraße 1, Neuhausen) is for you!
-On Saturday, 25th of November, we will combine paper and wire to create delicate wall pieces, small objects or christmas decoration.
+If you feel inspired to create with paper and wire the next workshop at MachWerk München (Schulstraße 1, Neuhausen) is for you!
+On Saturday, 24th of November 2018, we will combine paper and wire to create delicate structures, small objects or christmas decoration.
 Apart from paper and wire we will also use wallpaper paste and – depending on what you like – yarn, beads, found objects etc..
 My main aim for the day will be to give your creativity space and support you in realizing your own wire and paper projects.

 The workshop starts at 9.30 a.m. and ends at 4.30. p.m.
 There will be a lunch and coffee break.